Edited by: Keri Stooksbury

 Now that you have your travel dates set and you know which parks you want to visit, it’s time to figure out when you should visit each park.
 This may seem like something you could wing, but choosing carefully could save you valuable time, money, and sanity.

-In October 2018, Disney introduced variable ticket prices.
-Basically, this means that tickets are more expensive during peak times and less expensive during non-peak times.
+Disney has variable ticket prices, meaning that tickets are more expensive during peak times and less expensive during non-peak times.

 In general, peak times tend to be on the weekends, while regular and value tickets can be had mid-week.

 Just as important (if not more so) than the pricing calendar is the crowd calendar.
-This handy tool will help you plan your trip based on historical data of park occupancy.
+Undercover Tourist’s handy crowd calendar tool will help you plan your trip based on historical data of park occupancy.

 For example, say you know you want to visit Magic Kingdom, but the crowd calendar is showing Magic Kingdom as red (busy) every day except 1 during your trip — that’s the day you should go.
 Then start scheduling the other parks accordingly.